znx3p0/canary-book/src/concepts/channels.md

 }
 ```

-It is important to note that you can send objects that
+You can send objects that implement `Serialize`
-implement `Serialize` and receive objects that implement `Deserialize`.
+and receive objects that implement `Deserialize`.

 Channels by default use Bincode for serialization, but they support various other
 formats such as JSON, BSON and Postcard.